In this article

 Bananas are also very nutritious and provide a wide variety of vitamins and minerals, including:

 Smoothies are an excellent way to boost your health when you cannot eat a solid meal.
 They are easy to drink and are highly versatile.

-You can change the ingredients in smoothies to suit your tastes and meet your nutrition goals.
-For example, smoothies with protein powder or Greek yogurt can help with recovery.3
+You can change the smoothie ingredients to suit your tastes and meet your nutrition goals.
+Adding some fruit and vegetables also improves their nutritional value.

 Salmon is one of the healthiest fish you can eat.
 This flaky fish is also excellent to eat after wisdom teeth removal because it's soft and easy to chew.